ariolwork/FigureSceneSmallCodeExample/README.md

 # FigureSceneSmallCodeExample
 ## Small code example

-### This is only a small code example.
+### The application is intended for the demonstration of C# capabilities.
 This program works correctly, but it's not recommended to use in life.

 It contains the number of classes for drawing such shapes, as presented below.